 The Pierhead helped Wales forge its identity 'through water and fire' in the late nineteenth century.
 Today its aim is to inform, involve and inspire a new generation to forge a Wales for the future.

-Sadly the 'tube' has disappeared from the bay landscape so the visitor centre has now been squashed into the Wales Millennium Centre.
+Sadly the 'tube' disappeared from the bay landscape many years ago so the visitor centre has been squashed into the Wales Millennium Centre.
 It is now more of a gift shop but visitor information is still available.